Amazonic Spanish: Morphosyntax

 One of the distinguishing features of Amazonic Spanish is the method of constructing the possessive form: speakers say "de la X su Y" (of the X its Y), instead of standard Spanish "la Y de X" (the Y of X).
 Another distinctive grammatical feature is the use of possessive forms in place of certain genitive forms; compare standard Spanish "Le preguntó a la yaminahua delante de mí" (He asked the Yaminahua woman in front of me) with the Loreto-Ucayali "Le preguntó a la yaminahua en mi delante" (He asked the Yaminahua woman in my front).

 Personal names are prefixed with a definite article (el or la, depending on the gender).

 Phonology

 //x// and especially the sequence //xw// are frequently realized as /[f]/ (as in Juana /[ˈfana]/).

 Amazonic Spanish also incorporates words and expressions borrowed from local indigenous languages.

 Status

 Amazonic Spanish is classified as a separate language from standard Spanish by Ethnologue, with its own ISO 639-3 code: spq.
+A change request from 2020 to merge the language into Spanish (spa) was rejected by SIL.